duydang2311/suckless-rp/README.md

 - The source code of item module introduces a code pattern, which overall aims to simulate the inheritance in OOP (in a non-OOP language like Pawn), because there are so many types of item.
 The pattern is basically a top-level function (for public use by other modules) would make a `CallLocalFunction` and all types of item would listen to that call (use hooks), then modify the `ref` argument if the written condition inside is met.
 After all of the hooks are executed, the top-level function returns the value of the modified argument as its result.

 - All the modules written early, store all the data in memory dynamically (thanks to PawnPlus).
 Later on, we see this as bad practice.
 Except for **very** frequently used data, we don't store any at all but just query the database every time we need it, and this is very handy to do thanks to PawnPlus task.

+- No .sql file is needed because we create tables on gamemode run.
+Remember to run the gamemode twice so all the tables are created, due to table referencing another table and script execution order.